-Ceiling Light Fixtures, Incandescent
+Incandescent Light Fixtures

-The ceiling light fixture has a high-low switch located in the center of the fixture.
-By sliding the switch to the first position only one half of the light is turned on.
-Moving the switch further will turn the entire light on.
+The light fixture has a switch located on the end of the fixture.
 Gently squeezing in the middle and pulling down may remove the LENS.
 During cold weather it is a good idea to leave the light on a few minutes prior to removing the lens.